aws-samples/amazon-workmail-lambda-templates/workmail-upstream-gateway-filter/README.md

 then use in your test event data.
 For more information see [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html).
 Note that you can access messages in transit for a maximum of one day.

 Once you have validated that your Lambda function behaves as expected, you are ready to deploy this Lambda function.

+## Access Control
+By default, this serverless application and the resources that it creates can integrate with any [WorkMail Organization](https://docs.aws.amazon.com/workmail/latest/adminguide/organizations_overview.html) in your account, but the application and organization must be in the same region.
+To restrict that behavior you can either update the SourceArn attribute in [template.yaml](https://github.com/aws-samples/amazon-workmail-lambda-templates/blob/master/workmail-upstream-gateway-filter/template.yaml) and then deploy the application by following the steps below **or** update the SourceArn attribute directly in the resource policy of each resource via their AWS Console after the deploying this application, [see example](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html).

+For more information about the SourceArn attribute, [see this documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn).

 ### Deployment
 If you develop using the AWS Lambda Console, then this section can be skipped.